Kusazōshi

-In its widest sense, the term kusazōshi includes the genres of (赤本, akahon), (青本, aohon), (黒本, kurohon), (黄表紙, kibyōshi) and (合巻, gōkan); in the narrow sense it may refer uniquely to gōkan.
+In the narrow sense, kusazōshi may refer specifically to gōkan.
 Kusazōshi belong to the group of works of popular fiction known as (戯作, gesaku).

 Early kusazōshi (up to c.
 1775)

 Characteristics of early kusazōshi

-The term early kusazōshi usually refers to akahon, kurohon and aohon, all of which were published before 1775.
+The term early kusazōshi usually refers to red, black, and blue books, all of which were published before 1775.

-At this period the pictures were considered to be of more importance than text.
+At this time, images were considered more important than text.
 The text itself was mainly written in hiragana, although some kanji also appear.
-These early works are not of a high literary value, and are often derivative.
-However, they are often of interest to scholars from other fields as they provide a unique insight into the life, customs, and interests of the ordinary people of the time.
+These early works are of low literary value and are often derivative.
+However, they are often of interest to scholars from other fields, as they provide unique insights into the lives, customs, and interests of ordinary people of the time.

 The size of kusazōshi is referred to by the term chūhon, similar to the modern B6 size of paper.
-The volumes are made up of pieces of folded paper bound together, and each piece of paper is known as a (丁, chō).
+The volumes consist of folded sheets of paper bound together, and each sheet is known as a (丁, chō).

 It is thought that these early works were enjoyed by a wide readership, and were especially appreciated by women and children.